Generic selectors

 As begotten children of God, the saints are heirs with Jesus Christ of an incredible inheritance:

-ROMANS 8:17-19 Now if we are children, we are also heirs—truly, heirs of God and joint heirs with Christ—if indeed we suffer together with Him, so that we may also be glorified together with Him.
-18 For I reckon that the sufferings of the present time are not worthy to be compared with the glory that shall be revealed in us.
-19 For the earnest expectation of the creation itself is awaiting the manifestation of the sons of God.
+ROMANS 8:17-19 and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
+18 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
+19 For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.

 What is the inheritance?
-Eternal life in the Kingdom of God[42]!
+Eternal life and the Kingdom of God[40]!
 As the firstborn Son of God, Jesus Christ is the primary inheritor of His Father, but notice the extent of His inheritance:

-HEBREWS 1:1-2 God, Who spoke to the fathers at different times in the past and in many ways by the prophets, has spoken to us in these last days by His Son, 2 Whom He has appointed heir of all things, by Whom also He made the ages.
+HEBREWS 1:1-2 God, who at various times and in various ways spoke in time past to the fathers by the prophets, 2 has in these last days spoken to us by His [God the Father’s] Son, whom He has appointed heir of all things, through whom also He made the worlds;

 The saints are co-inheritors with Jesus Christ of all things.
 The Holy Spirit, however, neither gives an inheritance nor is anywhere included in any inheritance.
 This means that, according to Trinitarians, the Holy Spirit is excluded from all things in the Kingdom that is yet to come.
 If the Holy Spirit is a living being, then this is more than a slight—for it excludes it from having any part in the Kingdom of God.